SeleDreams/cargo-nds/README.md

 require some manual workarounds to actually run the tests and see output from them.
 For now, `cargo nds test --doc` will not build a nds file or use `dslink` at all.

+For the time being, only arm9 homebrews can be built.
+I am still thinking about the best way to integrate arm7 support to the workflow.

+The default arm7 binary of blocksds will be bundled in the nds file.

 ## License

 This project is distributed under the MIT license or the Apache-2.0 license.